mariavittoriaateri/MasterThesis/README.md

 ## 2. Generating predicted queries from IRNet

+To obtain the predictions from IRNet, first the IRNet system has to be set-up following these steps:

+* Download [Glove Embedding](https://nlp.stanford.edu/data/wordvecs/glove.42B.300d.zip) and put `glove.42B.300d` under `./data/` directory
+* Download [Pretrained IRNet](https://drive.google.com/open?id=1VoV28fneYss8HaZmoThGlvYU3A-aK31q) and put `IRNet_pretrained.model` under `./saved_model/` directory
+* Download preprocessed train dataset from [here](https://drive.google.com/drive/folders/1reK5Lx7EgKV2ooR0cYOrBXOPUOId43lH?usp=drive_link) and put `train.json` under `./data/` directory

-The steps outlined above allow to obtain DIRNDL instances in the tables.json and the dev.json files as described by the authors of Spider.
+The steps outlined at point 1 allow to obtain DIRNDL instances in the tables.json and the dev.json files as described by the authors of Spider.
+These two resulting files for Experiment 1 can be found here: ADD LINK!!.
 Nevertheless, the IRNet system uses a modified version of the original dev.json file, as described in Listing 5 of my thesis work.
-For this reason, before obtaining the predictions from the system, these steps must be carried out:
+For this reason, before obtaining the predictions from the system, these preprocessing steps must be carried out:

+* Save the new tables.json and dev.json files under `./data/` directory
+* Run `./preprocess/run_me.sh`

 ## Generating predicted queries from SmBop